LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/surveyBot_skip.png">

+Clicking **Skip** automatically adds a custom rule for the "skip" response, so you can build out the survey logic as you require.

 {: .important}
 In an NPS interaction, don't enable Skip if your targeted channel is Facebook.
 Facebook doesn't support structured content that has more than 11 quick replies.
 The NPS question plus the Skip option is 12 quick replies.
 Using Skip will cause the conversation to end abruptly.